-FD1 The Degree of Doctor of Laws may be obtained for a substantial body of work that has already been published.
+- FD1 The Degree of Doctor of Laws may be obtained for a substantial body of work that has already been published.
 Such work must constitute an original contribution to, or an important advance on, knowledge in the subject.
 This degree is the senior doctorate in the Faculty of Law.
-It is awarded rarely, as a mark of respect, normally only for work undertaken over a period of many years which has established the applicant as the leading authority in his or her field.

-The rules for the degree of Doctor of Philosophy, other than the admission rules, and the FD2 rule regulating the standing required prior to admission, apply mutatis mutandis.
+It is awarded rarely, as a mark of respect, normally only for work undertaken over a period of many years which has established the candidate as the leading authority in his or her field, and where the candidate has had a substantial and long association with the University. - FD2 The rules for the degree of Doctor of Philosophy, other than the admission rules, and the rule regulating the standing required prior to admission, apply mutatis mutandis.

-Application for admission:
+Application for admission

-Application for the LLD degree is governed by procedures set out by the Doctoral FD3 Degrees Board of the University in a document entitled Procedures for the Administration of the LLD by Published Work.
+FD3 Application for the LLD degree is governed by procedures set out by the Doctoral Degrees Board of the University in a document entitled Procedures for the Administration of the LLD by Published Work.